Raniaelmorabet/UIR-Chatbot/README.md

 ## Getting Started

 ### Prerequisites

-Before running the application, ensure you have the following installed:

 - **Node.js** (v16+ recommended)
 - **npm** (comes with Node.js)
 - **.NET SDK** (for backend development)